yesbhautik/telegram-webapp-mod/README.md

     ```

 #### Step 5: Open Hamster Kombat Web
-Close any open Hamster Kombat web sessions, then open [Hamster Kombat Web](https://web.telegram.org/) in a new tab.
+Close any open Hamster Kombat session on Telegram Web, then open Hamster Kombat on [Telegram Web](https://web.telegram.org/) in a new tab.

 ---